AdobeDocs/experience-platform.en/help/query-service/best-practices/organize-data-assets.md

 ## Associating data assets to a schema

-Once a schema has been created to act as a container for the data assets, each dataset can be associated with any other schema in the database by using standard SQL ALTER TABLE syntax.
+Once a schema has been created to act as a container for the data assets, each dataset can be associated with one or more schemas in the database by using standard SQL ALTER TABLE syntax.

 The following example demonstrates how to add data assets to the logical container `databaseA.schema1` created in the previous example.